Artisan-Lab/tag-std/pre-RFC.md

 #[safety::precond::ValidPtr(src)]
 ```

-This is a procedural macro, but it is re-exported through a library crate because only the root path is accessible in a proc-macro crate.
+This is a procedural macro, and it is re-exported through a library crate because only the root path is accessible in a proc-macro crate.
 To work around this limitation, we re-export it from a nested module in an external crate.

 ```rust
 // proc-macro crate: safety_macro/src/lib.rs